There have been a number of changes to the benefits system in England, Scotland and Wales.

 Personal Independence Payment in Northern Ireland

-If you’re already getting Disability Living Allowance and your benefit is due to come to an end or you report a change in your needs, you will be contacted about reassessment for PIP at some point after 20 June 2016.
+If you’re already getting Disability Living Allowance and your benefit is due to come to an end or you report a change in your needs, you’ll be contacted about reassessment for PIP at some point after 20 June 2016.

 If you have an indefinite or lifetime award for DLA you won’t be contacted until December 2016 at the earliest.